|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This classic veal Parmesan recipe is one of my favorite easy recipes.
-The cutlets are breaded, fried, and then baked to perfection with tomato sauce and cheese.
+Also known as Veal Parmigiana, this Italian dish is made with veal cutlets that are breaded, fried, and then baked to perfection with tomato sauce and topped with Parmesan and mozzarella cheese.
 Veal parmesan is similar to milanesa napolitana, but with South American touches.

 Sauté some mushrooms and peppers or onions and place them over the cutlets before you add the tomato sauce.
 The recipe can also be made with turkey cutlets or chicken breast cutlets.
 Alternatively, make it a vegetarian dish with sliced eggplant.
 Take a look at the tips and variations for more ideas.